A guided toolkit for exploring, documenting, and preserving your family’s story.

 What Learners Will Do

-Learners begin organizing what they discover about their family and turning scattered information into a meaningful historical record.
-Through guided investigations, they interview relatives, examine family keepsakes, document important events, and map family connections across generations.
+Learners gather information from relatives, organize their discoveries, and begin building a lasting record of their family history.
+Through guided investigations, they examine family traditions, document important events, and map family connections across generations.

-Along the way, learners begin developing simple research habits, expanding their family tree, and identifying new questions they may want to explore in the future.
+Along the way, learners develop simple research habits, expand their family tree, and identify new questions they may want to explore.

-As they progress, they gather the information needed to write a short biography that tells the story of a family member they choose to explore.
+As they progress, they use what they’ve gathered to write a short biography that tells the story of a family member they choose to focus on.

 What’s Included